Skip to main content

 "I don't like fighting with you.
 We are supposed to be on the same team."
 She added truthfully.
 He nodded.

 "Against the world."
-That made her laugh.
+That made her smile.

 Comments